giellalt/lang-xwo/xwo.md

-Nouns
-Nouns in the Written Oirat language are things.

-Numerals
-Numerals in the Written Oirat language are numbers.

-Verbs
+Verb inflection
-Verbs in the Written Oirat language are actions.
+The Written Oirat language verbs inflect in persons.

-Prefixes
-Prefixes in the Written Oirat language are bound to beginning of other words.

-Adjectives
+Proper noun inflection
+The Written Oirat language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

+Adjective inflection
-Adjectives in the Written Oirat language describe things.
+The Written Oirat language adjectives compare.

-Pronouns
+Noun inflection
-Pronouns in the Written Oirat language are references to things.
+The Written Oirat language nouns inflect in cases.

+# Symbol affixes

 =================================== !